moia-dev/scala-sbt-kubernetes-aws-docker/README.md

-# Dockerfile with Scala, SBT, Kubernetes and AWS CLI
+# Dockerfile with Scala, SBT, Kubernetes, AWS CLI and Docker

 This repository contains **Dockerfile** of:
 * [Scala](http://www.scala-lang.org)